to Year 1’s Class Page

 1C Class Teacher: Miss Cosgrove

-1PR Class Teachers: Mrs Plant (Mon and Tues) and Mrs Robson (Wed, Thurs and Fri)
+1PR Class Teachers: Mrs Plant (Mon, Tues and Wed) and Miss Gorman (Thurs and Fri)

 Year 1 Learning Support Assistants: Ms Nuttall and Mrs Murphy